-“If I think I slowed down walking or almost have to stop.
-And then, if I concentrate on my walking, I cannot think.
-Many times, I’m out there in my shop and I come in the house, and when I get inside, I say, what did I come in here for,” James Cogan said.
+“If I think I slowed down walking or something, or almost have to stop, and then, if I concentrate on my walking, I cannot think.
+Many times, I’m out there in my shop and I come in the house for something, and when I get in here, I say, what did I come in here for,” James Cogan said.

 Because forgetfulness like that is common in older people, researchers need more substantive predictors of Alzheimer’s.
 Like this pairing of gait and cognition.

-“We hope to be able to identify the pathways –how is gait related to changes in the brain.
-And, hopefully, we’ll also come up with some interventions—preventive interventions,” Dr. Jacob said.
+“We hope to identify the pathway – how is gait related to changes in the brain.
+And, hopefully, we’ll also come up with some interventions – preventive interventions,” Dr. Jacob said.

 The University of Texas Health San Antonio hopes to continue their trials through a multi-site study called MarkVCID that will validate markers of vascular disease in the brain that contribute to dementia.